 As for the tin interior, simply wash it with warm, soapy water and a soft sponge or cloth.
 Scrub gently but vigorously in order to remove stains and food residue.

 Do not use abrasive cleaning tools and corrosive chemicals on your copper cookware pans and pots in order to keep them from degrading.

-Never heat empty tin-lined copper cookware or allow it to boil to a dry point, or add salt to your pan if the water is not completely boiled.
+Never heat an empty tin-lined copper cookware pan or pot, allow water to completely evaporate until dry, or add salt to your cookware if the water has not yet boiled.

 The tin lining of copper cookware begins to wear out after several years of usage.
 This is easily remedied by having the copper pan or pot re-tinned.
 Please contact a professional to re-tin your cookware to ensure proper results.
 For more information on re-tinning and our copper cookware sale, please contact us at email@example.com